mickymacirl/rathmackneecastle/README.md

 ### Footer
 * Has links to social media websites, and that are set to open in a new tab window.
 * Icons will use visually impaired features like aria labels.
+* Users will be able to find social media links while in every page as they are a part of the footer of the site.

 ![Footer](/docs/footer.jpg)